rohbdn07/rohbdn07/README.md

 <h1 align="center">Hi 👋, I'm Rohit Bhandari</h1>
 <h3 align="center">A passionate Full-stack developer and QA Automation tester | Exploring AI, LLMs, RAG & MCP | Tech enthusiast | Social person</h3>

+💻 Full stack developer with 3+ years of experience delivering web, mobile, and desktop applications across industrial and public- sector clients in Finland.
+Experienced in working directly with clients in a consulting environment, comfortable working across the full stack, QA and picking up new technologies as the project demands.

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=rohbdn07" alt="rohbdn07" /></a> </p>

 - 🚧 🚀 **After a quiet spell, recently back to add a few new projects after a period of inactivity!**